visanalexandru/felics/DOC.md

     pixel = v + H +1
 ```

+#### Handling multiple color channels

+The naive way of compressing multiple color channels is to emit bits for each channel independently.
+This solution is trivial and the implementation requires no explanation, but it doesn't consider the statistical correlation between the red, green, and blue channels (see section about color transforms).

+A superior approach would first apply a color transform over the initial image.
+I have described the YCoCg color space and how it may improve compression by reducing the correlation between components.
+I have also mentioned that it fits our needs because it can be losslessly reversed.

+A downside is that if we want to apply this transform over an image of bit depth $ n $, the resulting image will have a bit depth of $ n+1 $ for the Co and Cg channels.
+This complicates the implementation because in Rust we can only use a couple of scalar types: (u8, u16, i16, u32 etc).

+For the sake of simplicity, I first convert the image data to a 32-bit format.
+In other words, the image content itself isn't altered, just how it is stored in memory.
+I chose 32 bits because it's the smallest scalar type that can hold 17 bits.
+Each pixel intensity will now be interpreted as a signed 32-bit integer because it's possible to obtain negative values after the color transform.
+For example, the RGB triplet (231, 27, 30) will be converted to (79, 201, -103).
+After we apply the transform, we can encode each channel independently.
+During decompression, we must apply the reverse transform to the channels after we have decoded them.

 ## Bibliography
 1) Sayood, K. (2006).
 Introduction to data compression (3rd ed.).
 Elsevier.